chennanhua001/SAMA/README.md

-The code will be made public upon acceptance of the paper.
+The code will be uploaded after the paper is accepted.